 6. You say on your website, “I’m advocating a capital levy on wealth, not unlike the proposals currently being debated in Germany and other European countries.
 Much of our current fifteen trillion dollar national debt should be recouped from the rich – the pampered and privileged class that hasn’t paid nearly its fair share in recent years.”
 Many believe the wealthy worked hard to get the money they have.
 Why should they be taxed more than the average American?

 We have to stop coddling the rich in this country and one way to do it is to impose a capital levy on wealth.
-Hit them where it hurts.
+Hit them where it hurts, beginning with a Wall Street financial transaction tax.
+We should also consider some sort of protective tariff — at least for America’s few remaining badly-battered industries.
 Why should all the pain be felt by poor, working-class and middle-income Americans?
+“Free trade” has killed this country.
 It’s time we fight back.
 We need to shock the whole corrupted system and an unexpected electoral outpouring in some of the early Democratic primaries could provide the spark to make it happen.
 The idea of higher wealth taxes to finance mounting public debt is gaining ground in several European countries and I believe that it’s something that we should be taking a serious look at here in the United States.

 As income inequality threatens the ability of the next generation to achieve the American dream — your generation, Brandon — it only makes sense that those with the greatest wealth, the so-called 1 percent, should bear a greater share of the nation’s tax burden.
 It’s a question of simple fairness and equity.
 The average hourly wage earner in this country has probably been paying a higher percentage in taxes than a multimillionaire like Mitt Romney.
 There’s something terribly wrong with that.
 While it’s undoubtedly true that some wealthy citizens worked hard for their money, many others simply inherited their wealth.
 I say spare no millionaire or billionaire — regardless of how they achieved their wealth.